North Berwick's Golfing Pioneers|

 Fitzjohn, Robert M Thomson, Jimmy Campbell, Willie Anderson (fifth) and Harry Gullane (eighth).
 The following year Willie Thomson travelled

 north to Illinois with Jim Hutchison and Harry Gullane to play in the US Open championship at Chicago Golf Club.
-By then he was using the
+By then he was

 In 1899 Huntingdon Valley Country Club hosted a 36-hole professional tournament which Thomson won.
 Harry Gullane (St Davids G.C) finished